Skip to content

 A CCNA certification validates that the recipient has critical networking skills, including the fundamentals of networking, network access, security, IP services, automation, and programmability.
 CCNA certification doesn’t require any formal prerequisites, but at least 1 year of administering Cisco solutions is beneficial.

 If you’re just starting out, CompTIA A+ might help you get your foot in the door of system administration.
 The exam tests a broad range of skills and knowledge about hardware, networking, mobile devices, operating systems, troubleshooting, virtualization and cloud computing, security, and operational procedures.
 Since this is an entry-level certification, you don’t need experience to sit for the exam.
-However, 9 to 12 months in the field may come in handy.
+However, 9 to 12 months in computer science or CompTIA IT Fundamentals certification may come in handy.

-Server+ validates the recipient’s hands-on skills in installing, managing, and troubleshooting servers in any environment regardless of the platform.
+Server+ validates the recipient’s hands-on skill in installing, managing, and troubleshooting servers in any environment regardless of the platform.
 This includes data centers, cloud environments, hybrid environments, and on-site servers.
-Test takers should have at least 2 years of experience working with servers.
+Test takers should have at least 1.5 years of experience working with servers.

-There is a $358 fee for this exam.
+There is a $369 fee for this CompTIA certification exam.

-While PMP makes the list of top IT certifications, it isn’t technically an IT certification at all.
+While PMP makes the list of top information technology certifications, it isn’t technically an IT certification at all.
 Instead, it’s a project management certification that includes predictive, agile, and hybrid approaches.
-Still, PMP is one of the leading certifications for IT professionals because it focuses on essential team leadership and process management skills.
+Still, PMP certification is one of the leading options for IT professionals because it focuses on essential team leadership and process management skills.
 The requirements to take the exam are pretty steep compared to other options on this list:

 • 4-year degree